fatinnoortaki/portfolio/DEPLOY.md

-# How to Host Your Website for Free
+# How to Host Your Website for Free with Vercel

-This project is configured to be deployed using **Firebase App Hosting**, which offers a generous free tier perfect for portfolio websites, blogs, and many other web applications.
+This project is built with Next.js, which can be easily deployed for free using **Vercel**, the company that created Next.js.
+Their free tier is perfect for portfolio websites, blogs, and many other web applications, and it **does not require a credit card** to get started.

-The deployment process connects your GitHub repository to Firebase, allowing for automatic deployments whenever you push new changes.
+The deployment process connects your GitHub repository to Vercel, allowing for automatic deployments whenever you push new changes.

 ## Deployment Steps

-### Step 1: Push Your Code to GitHub
+### Step 1: Ensure Your Code is on GitHub

-Before you can deploy, your project's code must be in a GitHub repository.
+Your project's code must be in a GitHub repository.
+If you haven't done so already, you can follow these general steps:

 1.  **Create a new repository** on [GitHub](https://github.com/new).
 You can make it public or private.
 2.  **Push your project code** to that repository.
-If you are using a local development environment, you would typically run the following commands in your terminal:
-    ```bash
-    git init
-    git add .
-    git commit -m "Initial commit"
-    git branch -M main
-    git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git
-    git push -u origin main
-    ```

-### Step 2: Set Up a Backend in Firebase
+### Step 2: Deploy with Vercel

-1.  **Go to the Firebase Console**: [console.firebase.google.com](https://console.firebase.google.com/)
+1.  **Go to the Vercel Website**: [vercel.com/signup](https://vercel.com/signup)
-2.  **Select your project**: Choose the Firebase project that is connected to this workspace.
-3.  **Navigate to App Hosting**: In the left-hand menu under the "Build" category, click on **App Hosting**.
-4.  **Get Started**: Click the "Get Started" button.
-If you don't have a billing account set up, you may be prompted to do so.
-(Note: App Hosting still falls within the free tier, but a billing account is required by Google Cloud).
+2.  **Sign Up**: Sign up for a new account using your GitHub account.
+This is the easiest and most recommended option.
+3.  **Import Your Project**: Once you've signed up and are on your Vercel dashboard, click the "Add New..." button and select "Project".
-5.  **Connect GitHub**: Follow the on-screen instructions to connect Firebase to your GitHub account and select the repository you created in Step 1.
+4.  **Connect to GitHub**: Vercel will ask for permission to access your GitHub repositories.
+Grant access, and then find and select the GitHub repository for your portfolio website.
-6.  **Configure Deployment**: Set your deployment branch (usually `main`).
-The "Root directory" should be left as the default (`/`).
-7.  **Deploy!**: Firebase App Hosting will automatically build and deploy your site.
+5.  **Configure and Deploy**:
+    *   Vercel will automatically detect that your project is a Next.js app and configure all the build settings for you.
+You don't need to change anything.
+    *   Click the **"Deploy"** button.

 That's it!
-Your website will be live on a `*.web.app` URL.
-You can also connect a custom domain from the App Hosting dashboard in the Firebase console.
+Vercel will build your project and deploy it.
+After a minute or two, your website will be live on a `*.vercel.app` URL.
+You can also connect a custom domain for free from your Vercel project dashboard.